omarreis/ISAPIGate/README.md

 # ISAPIGate - Http/Https gateway ISAPI

-tl;dr - http/https gateway serves files from local http-only webserver(s)

 ## Description

-This Delphi ISAPI implements a http/https gateway.
+*tl;dr*  Delphi ISAPI http/https gateway to remote http server(s).

-It fetches files from remote web server(s), either on a different host or a different port, and returns to the client.

 ISAPI is one of the first Microsoft specifications for IIS webserver applications.
 The script executable is a native DLL that implements standard functions, called by IIS.
 Since it is pre-compiled, ISAPI applications are efficient and safe.

+*ISAPIGate* receives http requests ( uri + headers + post content ), connects to the specified remote server using a plaintext socket and passes on the request.
+Contents sent by remote server are sent to the client ( response headers + content  ).
+The remote server can be either on a different host or same host on a different port.

 *ISAPIGate* is from 2002, an old style but time proven ISAPI application.
 Originally it was ported from a C sample, hence the C style.